Bridgeconn/usfm-grammar/docs/comparison.md

                 ]}}}}
      </pre></tr></table>

   The cross-ref gets attched to the corresponding verse, as _metadata_ in usfm-grammar and as another _verseObject_ in usfm-js.
-Both the libraries identify the contents from start tag to end tag as one element without breaking it up into an internal structure as per the internal tags.
-The usfm-grammar also verifies if the internal markers are valid ones.
+Here also internal markers are being parsed by usfm-grammar and not by usfm-js, as in the case of footnotes.

 7. Multiple para markers